 The following are examples of evidence-based strategies that have been shown to improve the likelihood that children will make the healthier choice: using creative names for fruits and vegetables and targeted entrees, training staff to prompt students to select fruits and vegetables, placing unflavored milk in front of other beverage choices, and bundling ‘‘grab and go’’ meals that include fruit and. vegetable items.” – 81 FR 50151

 The following sample language for including Smarter Lunchrooms into the Local School Wellness Policy and can be inserted into the Nutrition section of the Policy.
+Download a printable version of this page here.

 Use Sample A as a quick and simple way to integrate use of the Smarter Lunchrooms Scorecard into the food service operation.